 - Take note of what’s been lost and what’s been gained.
 Take the view that different isn’t right or wrong.
 It’s just different.

 Stage 2 of Transition: Live in the Neutral Zone

 This may be the most uncomfortable transition stage.
 This is the time of confusion, of living with a clear ending but having no clear beginning.
 It’s also the time for clarity to develop and point you to a new beginning.
 Try these 4 strategies as you navigate the neutral zone:

 - Realize that uncertainty is an integral stage between an ending and a new beginning.
 Don’t expect to know everything or to be perfect.

-- Set short-term goals to move through uncertainty and advance toward a new beginning.
-Take stock of what you need to accomplish those goals and identify opportunities that will help you move forward.
+- Set short-term goals to move through uncertainty.
+As you advance toward a new beginning, take stock of what you need to accomplish those goals and identify opportunities that will help you move forward.

 - Look backward to the ending and acknowledge what you had.
 Look forward to the beginning and the possibilities it could create.

 - Connect to your values.
-When you feel uncertain and confused, your personal values provide direction.
+When you feel uncertain and confused, your personal values will provide direction.

-New beginning.
 Utilize the clarity that developed in the neutral zone and accept the challenge of working in a changed environment.
-When moving through the new beginning, experience it as a fresh start.
+Think of this phase as a fresh start.
 Try these 3 strategies as you settle into your new beginning:

 - Jump right in to meet new people.
 As you learn the ropes, give all relevant parties a place in the new beginning.

 - Create strategies for tackling new problems.
 When you meet new challenges, re-emphasize the reason for the change and recognize that reason as why you’re beginning anew.